-Weekly State Disability Insurance (SDI) benefit amounts are calculated using a base period.
+Weekly Disability Insurance (DI) and Paid Family Leave (PFL) benefit amounts are calculated using a base period.
 This base period covers 12 months and is divided into four consecutive quarters of three months each.
-The wages an individual was paid approximately 5 to 18 months before the SDI claim begins are included in the base period (they must have been subject to the SDI tax).
+The wages an individual was paid approximately 5 to 18 months before the claim begins are included in the base period (they must have been subject to the SDI tax).
 The base period does not include wages paid at the time an individual’s disability or need to be off work to provide family care or to bond with a new child begins.

 You may need to download the free Adobe Reader to view and print linked documents.